boehs/site/README.md

 Feel free to do whatever the fuck you want, provided you abide by the included LICENSE.md file.
 This includes adding pages, squashing bugs, and tiny improvements.
-It's all welcome here!
+Anything really.

-I encourage **all visitors** to submit a PR adding a line to
+If you want, submit a PR adding a line to

 - `/shared/_data/deets/greatings.json` (Hi, Hello, Hola, etc) **or**
 - `/functions/api/is.ts` (Evan Boehs is (verb|adjective))